cap497/TSP/README.md

 Huge data contains instances from TSPLIB 95.
 - TSPLIB contains multiple samples of various TSP related problems
-- This is only a handpicked selection of instances of TSP using 2D Euclidian coordinates
+- This is only a handpicked selection of TSP instances using 2D Euclidian coordinates
 - This selection was chosen to evaluate algorihms with the increasing number of nodes

 Notebook can be used to generate random instances and/or test other TSPLIB instances.